loloof64/ChessPositionsTrainerPC/README.md

 Windows user
 ------------

 You can use CygWin terminal and download Gtk devel package from it.
+By the way, you should keep the setup.exe, as it is also an interface for installing packages, once CygWin has been installed.

 You'd better use this command rather to build the application